Skip to main content

 Business Supports for Expanding

-If you are currently operating or want to become an employer or owner of an early learning program, there are resources available to support you.
-There are a number of investments made by DELC to support starting a child care and early learning business, the expansion of a current child care and early learning business, business sustainability planning, leadership development and business acumen.
+If you are currently operating or want to become a child care business owner, there are resources available to support you.
+There are a number of investments made by DELC to support starting a child care business, the facility expansion of a current child care business, business sustainability planning, leadership development and strengthening business acumen.

 First Children’s Finance